inex/ixp-manager-docs-md/docs/features/looking-glass.md

 ###############################################################################
 # Let's see the contents of these:
+#
+# NB: when specifying the BIRDC parameter below, for Bird v1.x.y, use the -4/-6
+# switch when querying the ipv4/6 daemon respectively.
+For Bird v2.x.y, use
+# the -2 switch.
+#
 $ cat /srv/birdseye/*env | egrep -v '(^#)|(^\s*$)'

 BIRDC="/usr/bin/sudo /srv/birdseye/bin/birdc -4 -s /var/run/bird/bird-as112-lan1-ipv4.ctl"